Rookout/docs/docs/source-repos.md

 ##### Manual Fetching
 You can load your sources manually in the web IDE as explained in the following video.
-In that case, you need to make sure that you have load the sources that match the sources of the running instance.
+When fetching source repositories manually, make sure to fetch the version of the code that is deployed in the app you are trying to debug.
 <iframe width="600" height="300" src="https://www.youtube.com/embed/divAqo048eA" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### Local FileSystem - Rookout Desktop App